fuma0317/Unit2-ComSci/README.md

 **11/19 Reflection**
 Today I worked on the system shows 0 to 7 with 7 LEDs in Arduino.
-And I finally got how truw table and equation actually work.
+And I finally got how true table and equation actually work.
 I had a lot of fun making the system because the topic is really familiar with me and pretty easy to understand.
 Table shows 7 segments converted from decimal
 ![7segmentstable](IMG_0258.JPG)

+**11/20 Reflection**
+Today
 **What is usability?**
 The definition of "usability" is
 ```